The Florida Project

 Indie wunderkind Sean Baker continues his celebration of communities on the margins, in a movie that vibrates with compassion and energy.

-Sometimes a movie needs only a place – a real one, sharply observed – and a community of people you might see down at the supermarket to cast a spell that hundreds of millions of dollars can’t fake.
-That was definitely the case with director Sean Baker’s 2015 breakthrough, Tangerine, shot on iPhones and vibrating with the sass of Los Angeles’s trans hooker scene.
+Sometimes a movie needs only a place – a real one, sharply observed – and a community you might see down at the supermarket to cast a spell.
+That was definitely the case with director Sean Baker’s 2015 breakthrough, ‘Tangerine’, shot on iPhones and vibrating with the sass of LA’s trans-hooker scene.